Cash4Life

-Cash4Life is an American multi-jurisdictional lottery drawing game; as of April 2021, it is offered by ten state lotteries and is drawn nightly.
+Cash4Life was an American multi-jurisdictional lottery drawing game; it was offered by ten state lotteries and was drawn nightly.
 Ticket sales began on June 13, 2014, in New York and New Jersey; the first drawing took place three days later.

+The game along with its rival Lucky For Life was retired and held its final drawing on February 21, 2026.
+Both games were replaced by a single joint lifetime-prize game, Millionaire for Life, a fixed-jackpot draw game offering a $1 million annuity payout (paid out at a guaranteed minimum over 20 years), launched on February 22, 2026.
+Florida, Maryland and Missouri were the only Cash4Life jurisdictions (among four overall between the predecessor games) that elected not to transition over to Millionaire for Life upon launch.

 Rules

-Each game costs $2 per drawing.
+Each game cost $2 per drawing.
 Players pick five white ball numbers from 1 through 60 in the main field, plus one number from 1 through 4 from the second field, the green "Cash Ball".
 Players also have the option to have the terminal randomly select the numbers in both fields.
 Matching all five numbers in the main field plus the Cash Ball wins, or shares ("split-prize liability"), the equivalent of $1,000-per-day-for-life, or $7,000,000 cash, at the winner's option.
 Second prize, however, can have multiple winners of $1,000-per-week-for-life and/or $1,000,000 cash.
 New Jersey Lottery regulations require that players choose either the annuity or cash option when playing.
 First- and second-prize winners who chose the annuity option can change to the cash option after winning; however, the cash option is binding and cannot be changed.

 New Jersey's Doubler NJ option

 On May 15, 2017, New Jersey added an option, called Doubler NJ; it can be added to a Cash4Life ticket for an additional $1 per play.
 Any non-"for Life" prize is doubled.
-New Jersey remains the only Cash4Life state with such an option.
+New Jersey was the only state to offer the Doubler NJ option for Cash4Life.